 As an avid runner and cyclist, I was eager to test out this hardcore fitness device.
+It’s also great for indoor workouts such as HIIT rowing intervals, Pilates and more.
 There’s more going for it than its good looks but it’s not right for everyone, especially if you’re looking for a basic fitness tracker.
 After weeks of testing, here’s our in-depth Whoop 4.0 review to help you decide whether this water-resistant health and fitness device is for you.

 How Does Whoop Work?